gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - This permission is recommended for those tasked with network management -
       * - Networks: Domains
-        - None, Read, Full
+        - None, Read, Group, Full
         - Determines access to the Domains tab on the |InfNet| page.
+Domains may be scoped for specific Group access.
+If the Group-level permission is selected here, users will only have visibility into Domains scoped to Groups they can access.
         - The Domains page is where network domains are managed.
 Domains are used for setting FQDNs, joining Windows Instances to domains, and creating A-Records with DNS integrations.
 On create the domain controller and credentials for domain join must be provided.
         - This permission is recommended for those responsible for |morpheus| DNS and domain-join integrations.
         -